Red Canary’s retention policies vary according to the type of data and whether or not that data is associated with a threat.

 |---|---|

-Endpoints | Endpoints are retained indefinitely, except when they meet each of the following criteria:
+Endpoints | To ensure that data potentially needed for investigations remains available, endpoints are retained indefinitely, except when they meet each of the following criteria:

 Alerts | Native external alert data is stored for 90 days.
 Standardized external alert data is stored for 365 days. |

-Events | Events are retained for one year, except when they:
+Events | Events are retained for 365 days, except when they:

 |

-Investigations | Investigations associated with a confirmed threat are retained indefinitely.
-Other Investigations are retained for one year. |
+Investigations | Investigations not associated with a confirmed threat are retained for 365 days. |

 What do we need to do to load/review the data?
 Do we have to stand up some kind of special environment for that?